uozuAho/blog/content/blog/20231105_why_is_c_faster_than_csharp.md

 JIT as needed. [^1] [^2]

 ## What does it all mean?
-Having the machine code generated from the C and C# code lets us do a like for like comparison of each program.
+Having the machine code generated from the C and C# code let me do a like for like comparison of each program.
 I've put the assembly code of just the for loops in an [appendix]({{< ref "#assembly" >}}) at the end of this post.

-The first challenge was understanding what all the intstructions meant!
+The first challenge was understanding what all the instructions meant!
 This [quick introduction to x64 assembly](https://www.intel.com/content/dam/develop/external/us/en/documents/introduction-to-x64-assembly-181178.pdf)
 (pdf) was a good primer.
 This [x86 reference](https://www.felixcloutier.com/x86/) got me the rest of the way to a basic understanding of what was happening.